CAMPAIGN

 Set up your business

-• Apply for a Seller's Permit from the CA Department of Tax and Fee Administration (CDTFA).
+• Seller's Permits are from the CA Department of Tax and Fee Administration (CDTFA).
 Every location must have this permit to sell taxable goods.

 Prepare your space

-• Note: Awning permit fees are waived each year during the month of May.
+• Awning permit fees are waived every May.
 You can qualify if you submit your permit application during the month of May.
-Ask for the permit fee waiver from Planning Department and DBI.

 After opening